demisto/content-docs/docs/contributing/demo-prep.md

 ### Post Demo
 - If there were any changes requested during the demo by the reviewers, they must be fixed and committed.
-- After all requested changes made, the PR will be merged.
+- After all requested changes are made, the PR will be merged.